bentay85/pinn/README.md

 uv run 1_Forward_Euler.py
 ```

+### Scripts

 All the scripts are in the root directory so you can run them one by one.
-The graphs are saved to a graphs directory.
+The graphs that are generated are saved to a graphs directory.
+Technical details about what each of the scrips do are discussed within the my blog post.

-### Scripts

 * 1_Forward_Euler.py
 * 2_pinn_simulate.py
 * 3_pinn_data.py
+* 4_pinn_unknown_parameters.py